D-Robotics/sensevoice_ros2/README.md

     ```

-    The default topic name for intelligent voice messages published by hobot_audio is: */audio_smart*, and executing the `ros2 topic list` command in another terminal can query this topic information:
+    The default topic name for intelligent voice messages published by sensevoice_ros2 is: */audio_smart*, and executing the `ros2 topic list` command in another terminal can query this topic information:

     ```bash
     $ ros2 topic list
     /audio_smart
     ```

-    If ASR results publishing is enabled, the message topic published is: */audio_asr*, and the result of `ros2 topic list` is:
+    If ASR results publishing is enabled, the message topic published is: */asr_text*, and the result of `ros2 topic list` is:

     ```bash
     $ ros2 topic list
     /audio_smart
-    /audio_asr
+    /asr_text
     ```

 # Interface Description